Circo Zero Presents Winter Circle X

 An unsettling winter gathering of talking, listening, healing, ritual, and performance with food and a punk band.
 A three-part event to support moving into winter, considering indigenous/settler relations, healing from political harm, celebrating queer solidarity.

+All are welcome.
 Come for one part or stay all day.
+Everything free.

 ONE :: 12:30pm-2:30pm